 The legend of Kombucha Tea stretches back thousands of years as home-brewed beverage, often maintained by the grandmother and passed down through the generations.
 It is said to have been invented in 220BC for a Chinese Emperor, favored by Genghis Khan for keeping his soldiers strong on long journeys, credited for saving Nobel Prize winner Alexsander Solzhenitsyn’s life while in exile in Siberia and rumored to have been on Ronald Regan’s daily menu during his presidency.
 Modern-day movie stars seem drawn to the drink, while recently health-conscious types and athletes have finally begun touting the benefits of including fermented foods in our modern diets, specifically Kombucha.

 Why do we need Kombucha or any fermented foods?

-As many readers here are familiar with Weston A Price and his findings, you already know that fermented foods play a crucial role for digestion, mineral absorption and maintaining balance.
-The healthy bacteria in sauerkraut, yogurt and kefir have evolved with humans and without them our quality of life simply is not the same.
+As many readers here are familiar with Weston A Price and his findings, you already know that fermented vegetables and drinks play a crucial role in digestion, mineral absorption, and maintaining balance.
+The healthy bacteria in sauerkraut, yogurt, and kefir have evolved with humans and without them, our quality of life simply is not the same.
 Side note: have you been staying updated on The advances of the incredibly cool Human Microbiome Project.
 Scientists made the connection that they can’t even finish sequencing our human DNA until they map all or most of the bacteria in our gut first!
 These bacteria literally inform our body’s cells how to behave.
 It’s no wonder fermented foods have been showing such promise with improving the condition of autistic children when you consider these new discoveries.
 I recommend you visit their website, it’s fascinating stuff.

 How To Make Your Own Kombucha – The Ancient Method